Do you rely on caffeinated beverages? Cutting back can change more than you’d expect. Here’s how I reduced coffee consumption and what it did for me.

 That, of course, is where the habit originated.
 On the internet.
 The influencers had influenced me.

-I enjoy coffee immensely, so when they declared it a healthy performance tool to push through fatigue, declining motivation, and faltering concentration, I took it as a license to drink as much as I liked.
+I enjoy coffee more than any other drink, so when they declared it a healthy performance tool to push through fatigue, lethargy, and waning concentration, I took it as a license to drink as much as I liked.

-These men were even taking huge flasks to the gym.
+These men were even taking it to the gym.
 I don’t pump iron, but what was good for them was surely good for me.

 And here I was three years later, an exhausted, jittery, bad-tempered wreck.

-Nevertheless, I persuaded myself that a high-stress situation wasn’t a good time to quit a comforting habit.
+Nevertheless, I persuaded myself that a high-stress situation was no time to quit a comforting habit.
 It would only add more stress.
-I remained convinced it was the coffee that was getting me through it, despite its drawbacks.
+Despite its drawbacks, I remained convinced it was the coffee that was getting me through it.

-Since my boss’s return, the timing of the quarterly accounting task has been regulated, and the not-so-bright personal assistant continues to be discreetly managed.
+Since my boss’s return, the timing of the quarterly accounting task has been regulated, and the not-so-bright personal assistant continues to be closely managed.

-With the stress gone, it was time to kick the habit.
+With the stress gone, you’d think it was time to kick the habit.

 But because quitting or cutting down can always be put off until tomorrow, it was a couple of months before I actually made the move.
-And when I did, I wondered what all the fuss had been about.
+And when I did, I discovered just how counterproductive coffee is when used as a coping mechanism.

 How I Reduced My Coffee Consumption